-- 2.9.1 The AEC will ensure an effective bargaining environment by appointing the staff necessary to facilitate bargaining and membership mobilization. - 2.9.2 The AEC shall, where appropriate, establish Regional and/or National Bargaining Conferences. - 2.9.3 The AEC will determine the size of bargaining teams within the parameters established in 3.8 of this Regulation. - 2.9.4 The AEC will ensure that bargaining teams are representative by using its authority to appoint bargaining team members. - 2.9.5 The AEC has the sole authority to remove a member from a bargaining team. - 2.9.6 The AEC has sole authority for approving Memoranda of Settlement and letters of understanding. - 2.9.7 The AEC is responsible for approving administrative guidelines governing activities associated with Regulation 15.
+- 2.9.1 The AEC will ensure an effective bargaining environment by appointing the staff necessary to facilitate bargaining and membership mobilization. - 2.9.2 The AEC shall, where feasible, establish Bargaining Conferences. - 2.9.3 The AEC will determine the size of bargaining teams within the parameters established in 3.8 of this Regulation. - 2.9.4 The AEC will ensure that bargaining teams are representative by using its authority to appoint bargaining team members. - 2.9.5 The AEC has the sole authority to remove a member from a bargaining team. - 2.9.6 The AEC has sole authority for approving Memoranda of Settlement and letters of understanding. - 2.9.7 The AEC is responsible for approving administrative guidelines governing activities associated with Regulation 15. - 2.9.8 AEC Officers are mandated to sign collective agreements.

-2.10 AEC Officers